Diagnosis of Cirrhosis

 Your doctor may recommend the following blood tests

-• liver tests that can show abnormal liver enzyme levels, which may be a sign of liver damage.
+- liver tests that can show if liver enzyme levels are higher or lower than normal, which may be a sign of liver damage.
 Your doctor may suspect cirrhosis if you have

-• blood tests for autoimmune liver conditions, which include the antinuclear antibody (ANA), anti-smooth muscle antibody (SMA), and anti-mitochondrial antibody (AMA) tests
+- tests for autoimmune liver conditions, which include the anti-nuclear antibody (ANA), anti-smooth muscle antibody (SMA), and anti-mitochondrial antibody (AMA) tests.

-Based on the blood test results, your doctor may be able diagnose certain causes of cirrhosis.
+Based on the blood test results, your doctor may be able to diagnose certain causes of cirrhosis.

-Your doctor can use blood tests to tell how serious your cirrhosis is.
+Your doctor can use blood tests to tell how serious cirrhosis is.

 Imaging tests

-Imaging tests can show the size, shape, texture, and stiffness of your liver.
-Measuring the stiffness of the liver can show scarring.
-Your doctor can use stiffness measures to see if the scarring is getting better or worse.
-Imaging tests can also show how much fat is in the liver.
+Imaging tests can show the size, shape, and texture of the liver and show how much fat is in the liver.
+Some tests can also measure the stiffness of the liver.
+Cirrhosis increases liver stiffness.
 Your doctor may use one or more of the following imaging tests

 Liver biopsy

-Your doctor may perform a liver biopsy to see how much scarring in is your liver.
+Your doctor may perform a liver biopsy to see how much scarring is in your liver.
 A liver biopsy can diagnose cirrhosis when the results of other tests are uncertain.
-The biopsy may show the cause of cirrhosis.
-Sometimes your doctor may find that something other than cirrhosis has caused your liver to become damaged or enlarged.
-Your doctor can also diagnose liver cancer based on liver biopsy results.
+The biopsy may also help your doctor identify the cause of cirrhosis and determine whether you need treatment.